malramsay64/phd-thesis/03_Dynamics/results.md

-The Stokes-Einstein relation was derived for particles undergoing Brownian motion, which over long enough timescales because of the collisions with other particles will move away from it's initial position at a linear rate with the slope $m$ having the relation
+The Stokes-Einstein relation was derived for particles undergoing Brownian motion, which over long enough timescales because of the collisions with other particles will move away from it's initial position at a linear rate with the gradient $m$ having the relation

 <!-- TODO properly write out equation -->